Dog Photography: Part 1

 To my eyes he is one of the best.
 He reminds me of a news photojournalist in his ability to capture a dog’s behavior at a very critical time.
 His work can be found at https://www.claudiopiccoli.com.
 See for yourself.

-That combination may be at odds with others that simply snap photos of their four-legged furry friends, but to me and apparently Piccoli, dogs are the most difficult creatures to photograph, and it takes more than an expensive camera to capture a dog’s innate behaviors.
+That combination may be at odds with others that simply snap cute photos, but to me and apparently Piccoli, dogs are the most difficult creatures to photograph, and it takes more than an expensive camera to capture a dog’s natural behaviors.
+Especially working dogs, trained to do specific tasks.

 More difficult than the cars I photograph for clients because dogs are always in movement, even while sitting.